Britannia Pier: New pier

-The building of a new pier was commenced on 13 December 1900 to a design by engineers Joseph and Arthur Mayoh.
+The building of a new pier was autorised by the Great Yarmouth New Britannia Pier Act 1899 (62 & 63 Vict. c. civ) and commenced on 13 December 1900 to a design by engineers Joseph and Arthur Mayoh.
 This 810 foot pier deck with a temporary pavilion at the pier's far end opened in 1901, with the temporary pavilion eventually being replaced with a Grand Pavilion which opened on 21 June 1902.
 This Grand Pavilion was destroyed in a fire on 22 December 1909.
 A second pavilion designed by Douglass & Arnott was completed in 1910 but this too was to burn down on 17 April 1914 as a result of an arson attack by militant suffragettes Hilda Burkitt and Florence Tunks, both of whom received prison sentences.
 A third pavilion was hastily constructed and opened on 27 July 1914.

 Damage and closure

 The pier's Floral Hall Ballroom opened in May 1928 but was destroyed by fire in August 1932.
 A new Grand Ballroom opened in 1933, but this too was destroyed by fire in April 1954, along with the third pavilion.
 The pier was closed and sectioned during World War II and re-opened in 1947 after essential repairs including replacing sections removed during wartime to prevent enemy troops using the pier as a landing station.